15A NCAC 02Q .0508 PERMIT CONTENT

 (A) a compliance schedule for meeting the requirements of 15A NCAC 02D .2100 by the dates provided in 15A NCAC 02D .2101(a); or

-(B) as part of the compliance certification under Paragraph (t) of this Rule, a certification statement that the source is in compliance with all requirements of 15A NCAC 02D .2100, including the registration and submission of the risk management plan.
+(B) as part of the compliance certification required by Paragraph (n) of this Rule, a certification statement that the source is in compliance with all requirements of 15A NCAC 02D .2100, including the registration and submission of the risk management plan.

-(1) contain a condition prohibiting emissions exceeding any allowances that a facility lawfully holds under Title IV; but shall not limit the number of allowances held by a permittee, but the permittee may not use allowances as a defense to noncompliance with any other applicable requirement;
+(1) contain a condition prohibiting emissions exceeding any allowances that a facility lawfully holds pursuant to Title IV but shall not limit the number of allowances held by a permittee.
+A permittee shall not use allowances as a defense to noncompliance with any other applicable requirement;

 (2) contain a severability clause so that various permit requirements will continue to be valid in the event of a challenge to any other portion of the permit;